matejaaj/Fake-News-Classifier/README.md

 ## Project Overview

-This project aims to classify news articles as either "reliable" or "unreliable" using machine learning models.
-The dataset is sourced from Kaggle's Fake News dataset, and various models, including Naive Bayes and transformers (TinyBERT, DistilBERT), are compared.
+This project aims to classify news articles as either "fake" or "unreliable" using machine learning models.
+The dataset is sourced from Kaggle's Fake News dataset.
+Various models, including Naive Bayes and transformers (TinyBERT, DistilBERT), are compared.
 All models were trained on Google Colab, and the notebooks have been copied from there.

 ## Problem Description